Experience sleeping out under the beautiful African night sky

 Facilities at Jembisa include a library, reading room, games room, tennis court and swimming pool.
 Enjoy picnics in the bush, dinner under the stars, lunch on the terrace, and al fresco breakfasts and brunches.
 The chef at Jembisa will be happy to prepare whatever you like and many ingredients come from the lodge's own organic garden.

 Complimentary activities at Jembisa include tennis, swimming, game drives, walking, camping and exploring bushmen paintings and archaeological sites.
-Massages, horse riding, elephant rides and scenic helicopter flights are all charged additionally.
+Massages, horse riding, and scenic helicopter flights are all charged additionally.

 One of the most popular experiences is sleeping out under the stars, a fabulous and safe experience in this non Big 5 game reserve.